 - Mid-Level Executive Assistants have consistent responsibilities across admin and office management.

-- Senior Executive Assistants (High-Level EA) support strategy, make decisions, and liaise closely with executives.
+- Senior Executive Assistants (High-Level EAs) support strategy, make decisions, and liaise closely with executives.

 Why Should I Hire Instead of Doing It Myself?